 Obtaining accurate simulations of flow in highly complex terrain has been the object of much research.
 At relatively coarse resolution, a large domain can be used, but steep mountains and valleys cannot be resolved.
-Benoit et al. (2002), for example, performed 14 km and 3 km resolution real-time simulations of the entire European Alps during the MAP special observing period.
-Lu and Turco (1995) and Jacobson (2001) simulated flow over complex terrain in California at approximately 5 km resolution.
-Many studies point to increased grid resolution as a means to achieve better agreement with observations (see e.g. Revell et al. (1996); Grønås and Sandvik (1999); Grell et al. (2000)).
+Benoit et al. (2002), for example, performed 14-kmresolution and 3-km-resolution real-time simulations of the entire European Alps during the MAP special observing period.
+Lu and Turco (1995) and Jacobson (2001) simulated flow over complex terrain in California at approximately 5-km resolution.
+Many studies point to increased grid resolution as a means to achieve better agreement with observations (see, e.g., Revell et al. 1996; Grønås and Sandvik 1999; Grell et al. 2000).
 At finer resolution, the topography is better resolved but the slopes become steeper and the domain often has to be smaller, both of which create new computational problems.
-The simulations of Grønås and Sandvik (1999) of a narrow valley in Norway and of Revell et al. (1996)

-of the New Zealand Alps region, for example, used resolutions down to about 250 m, but failed to reproduce the winds observed in the field, likely because they did not incorporate synoptic information or land surface data.
-More recently, Zhong and Fast (2003) compared simulations of the Salt Lake Valley region from three mesoscale models initialized with synoptic data.
-All three models (RAMS and MM5 at 0.56 km horizontal resolution, and Meso ETA at 0.85 km) were able to capture the general features of the valley flows as seen from observations.
+The simulations of Grønås and Sandvik (1999) of a narrow valley in Norway and of Revell et al. (1996) of the New Zealand Alps region, for example, used resolutions down to about 250 m but failed to reproduce the winds observed in the field, probably because they did not incorporate synoptic information or land surface data.
+Zhong and Fast (2003) more recently compared simulations of the Salt Lake Valley region from three mesoscale models initialized with synoptic data.
+All three models [Regional Atmospheric Modeling System (RAMS) and the fifth-generation Pennsylvania State University-National Center for Atmospheric Research Mesoscale Model (MM5) at 0.56km horizontal grid spacing and the National Centers for Environmental Prediction Meso-Eta Model at 0.85-km grid spacing] were able to capture the general features of the valley flows as seen from observations.
 However, the details of the local circulations and vertical structure of the flow were not sufficiently well reproduced despite the relatively fine resolution used by these mesoscale models.
 The authors suggested that improvements in parameterizations of surface fluxes, vertical mixing, and radiation might further improve results.